enkidevs/curriculum/javascript/javascript-playground-questions/arithmetic-operation/arithmetic-operation.md

 [1: Hints]

-Use two variables to hold your numbers and a third one to hold the result.
+Use two variables to hold your numbers.
+You can calculate and output their result on the same line.